 At the start of every month, the Global Observatory posts a list of key upcoming meetings and events that have implications for global affairs.

-- September 24: Opening of the General Debate of the 68th Session of the UN General Assembly, New York
+- September 25: Opening of the Annual High-level General Debate of the General Assembly, New York

-- September 26: General Assembly Meeting on Nuclear Disarmament, New York
+- September 26: High-level Event on the Situation in the Sahel, New York

 - Also of Interest: